RyantheKing/RyansSite/_drafts/2022-04-10-move-your-mouse-with-a-vr-headset.md

 ![My headset setup](/assets/images/posts/vrsetup.png){:style="display: block; margin: 0 auto;"}
 <figcaption>My personal setup (you can see a mannequin head atop a PVC pipe behind my head)</figcaption> \
 The last thing we need to do is ensure that the headset stays on.
 The Quest 2 has a proximity sensor between the lenses that can detect if you are wearing it.
-To make our lives a lot easier we will hve to disable it.
-You will need to put your headset in developer mode (there are many guides online for this) and then disable the proximity sensor in SideQuest. \
+To make our lives a lot easier we will have to disable it.
+You will need to put your headset in developer mode (there are many guides online for this) and then disable the proximity sensor in SideQuest. *Edit: You can now also do this within the headset settings with a recent software update.
+(Once developer mode is enabled)* \
 \
 ![Proximity disable](/assets/images/posts/proximity.png){:style="display: block; margin: 0 auto;"}
 <figcaption>The setting to disable the proximity sensor in SideQuest</figcaption> \